 When you drink beet juice, or eat beets, these nitrates are rapidly converted into nitrites by bacteria (Veillonella and Actinomyces species) that live on the surface of your tongue, and are also present in saliva.
 The released nitrites are absorbed into your circulation, where they are used to make a gas called nitric oxide (NO).

 NO is a cell-signalling molecule which has a powerful relaxing effect on blood vessel walls.
 This causes blood vessels to dilate so that your blood pressure falls.
 This powerful action is also how drugs such as glyceryl trinitrate (GTN) and sildenafil (Viagra) work – and why GTN is notorious for causing a headache.

 The discovery of how nitric oxide dilates blood vessels was so important for cardiovascular health that the researchers were awarded a Nobel Prize in 1998.

 How effective is beet juice for lowering blood pressure?

 Research involving 68 people with high blood pressure showed that drinking a glass (250ml) of beet or beetroot juice every day lowered a high blood pressure by, on average, 7.7/5.2 mmHg, within four weeks.
 These reductions were recorded using 24-hour ambulatory blood pressure monitoring, and were compared with the effects of drinking a placebo beetroot juice from which the nitrates were removed.
 This proved that the blood pressure lowering effect was due to the nitrates rather than other beetroot components.

 In those drinking the whole beet juice, the ability of blood vessels to dilate (known as endothelial function) improved by around 20% and arterial stiffness significantly reduced – in other words, drinking beet juice can improve the elasticity of arterial walls.

-These results mean that beet juice is at least as effective as many prescribed high blood pressure medications.
+These results mean that beetroot juice is at least as effective as many prescribed high blood pressure drugs.